 Eat + Drink

 Welcome to our third guest blogger series written by Ella Lawrence, who works as both a freelance writer and a server at a popular restaurant in San Francisco.
 Lawrence has been published in Travel & Leisure, Time Out, and the San Francisco Chronicle and has her own blog, Restaurant Girl Speaks.
-Every Tuesday for six-weeks, she’ll be dishing out the tips on how to be a better diner, something about which she has a lot to say.
+This is part five of a six-part series in which she dishes out the tips on how to be a better diner, something about which she has a lot to say.
 Listen up.

 What are the two legitimate reasons why you might send a wine back?

 I've been thinking about RN74 since my dinner there last week (full disclosure: I went on a "media night" and was treated to dinner).
 It's no surprise that fine dining restaurants are on the decline here in San Francisco—this has never really struck me as a white tablecloth town, and with the economy being in the tank the demise of all but the best of the "fancy" restaurants seems inevitable.
 So when I heard that the Mina (as in Michael) Group was opening a more casual wine bar-inspired spot, I took notice.

 The food world is all abuzz this morning with the news that Frank Bruni, restaurant critic for the New York Times, will be stepping down from his post following the release of his memoir in late August.
 (The food critic memoir: Everyone's doing it.)
 It's probably not an overstatement to say that Bruni has had the single-most powerful restaurant reviewing job out there, so bets are already being placed on his likely replacement.
 I like Bruni, but judging from some of the responses to his departure, there are plenty who are happy to see him go.